Are data available on bilateral migrant stocks by country?

 No. As of now Bilateral Migration Matrix is available only for 2010 and 2013.

-Data on remittance inflows and outflows can be found on the World Bank Group website at www.worldbank.org/migration, under the tab on data.
+Data on remittance inflows and outflows can be found on the KNOMAD website at www.knomad.org or the World Bank Group website at www.worldbank.org, under the tab on Latest Data.

-Where data is available, remittances are measured as the sum of two items in the International Monetary Fund’s Balance of Payments Statistics Year Book: i) personal transfers, ii) compensation of employees, and iii) migrants’ transfers (i.e., capital transfers between resident and non-resident households).
+Where data is available, remittances are measured as the sum of two items in the International Monetary Fund’s Balance of Payments Statistics Year Book: (i) personal transfers, and (ii) compensation of employees.
 For some countries, data is obtained from the respective country’s Central Bank and other relevant official sources.

 In some cases, the remittance figures reported by national central banks differ from the remittance data we report.
 This is mainly due to differences in the definition of remittances.
 Most central banks measure remittances based on data from money transfer companies, which capture only a sub-component of what they report to the IMF for the Balance of Payments Statistics Yearbook.
 Furthermore, the transition of definitions between IMF BPM5 and BPM6 also create differences between some central bank published data and what they report to the IMF.